Learning to Control Stabilization in Column Generation: Detailed Experimental Results

 We provide comprehensive performance distributions for the reference point strategies discussed in Section~\ref{subsec:predicted_dual_smoothing}.
 While the main text reports average performance metrics for large-scale instances, the boxplots presented in Figure \ref{fig:scg_time}-\ref{fig:rlscg_time} show the variance and robustness of each strategy (Standard, Static Predicted Reference, and Adaptive Predicted Reference) across all test instances.

 The visual results support three key observations in the main text.
 For ASCG-1 and ASCG-2, the Standard strategy often exhibits large interquartile ranges and extreme outliers.
-Both \textit{Static Predicted Reference} and \textit{Adaptive Predicted Reference} improve upon the Standard strategy.
+Incorporating predicted duals improves upon the Standard strategy across many test sets by compressing these distributions.
 However, no clear superiority is observed between them, which stems from the sensitivity of the algorithm to the specific stagnation threshold used to trigger the switch.
-The RLSCG method maintains compact distributions even under the Standard strategy, demonstrating that the marginal visual improvement from predicted duals is less pronounced than in ASCG-1 and ASCG-2.
+Finally, the RLSCG method maintains compact distributions even under the Standard strategy, and does not appear to gain much from the inclusion of predicted duals.